thuban87/hindsight-journal/docs/development/Implementation Plan.md

     ```
   - **Why `processFrontMatter()` + `vault.process()` and not a single `vault.process()`?** Manual YAML parsing via string splitting (`indexOf('---')`) is extremely brittle — it fails with no frontmatter, BOMs, `---` horizontal rules in the body, folded block scalars, and YAML comments. `processFrontMatter()` uses Obsidian's internal YAML parser which handles all edge cases.
 Since it writes to disk before resolving, the sequential approach is safe.
   - **Why not `editor.replaceRange()`?** The user is interacting with the wizard modal, not the underlying editor.
 There's no cursor position to preserve.
-  - **Why only write changed fields?** If the wizard blindly writes all fields via `Object.assign(fm, fieldValues)`, it could overwrite frontmatter added by other plugins or manual edits between wizard open and save.
-Tracking `changedFields: Set<string>` ensures surgical updates.
+  - **Why only write changed fields/sections?** If the wizard blindly writes all fields via `Object.assign(fm, fieldValues)`, it could overwrite frontmatter added by other plugins or manual edits between wizard open and save.
+Tracking `changedFields: Set<string>` for frontmatter and `changedSections: Set<string>` for body sections ensures surgical updates to both layers.
+This is especially important given the staleness check — if the user chooses "Overwrite" after an external edit, only the fields/sections they actually modified should be overwritten.
   - Section replacement uses the `replaceSectionContent()` utility (see below).
+- **Double-submit guard:** The "Save & Close" button uses a local `isSaving` state.
+When clicked, `isSaving` is set to `true`, disabling the button and showing a "Saving..." label.
+This prevents double submission if the user clicks rapidly or if `processFrontMatter()` + `vault.process()` are slow on mobile.
+- **State ownership:** All wizard ephemeral state (current page, field values, changed fields set, changed sections set, section edits, `isSaving`) stays in local React `useState`/`useRef`.
+None of this persists across modal close, so it does not belong in a Zustand store.
+- **Staleness check (A10):** When the wizard opens, snapshot the file's `stat.mtime`.
+On "Save & Close", check if the file's current `stat.mtime` has changed.
+If it has (external edit occurred while wizard was open), show a confirmation prompt: "This note was modified externally.
+Reload and re-edit, or overwrite?"
+Options: "Reload" (closes wizard and reopens with fresh data) or "Overwrite" (saves wizard data, discarding external changes).
 - Opens the note after saving
+- **Editor refresh UX note:** When the wizard saves, the target file may be simultaneously open in an editor tab. `vault.process()` is safe for background edits (won't lose cursor position), but the content change causes the editor to refresh.
+After saving, if the target file is open in an editor leaf, show a Notice: "Note updated.
+Editor view has been refreshed."
+This sets expectations and prevents confusion.
 - CSS class: `hindsight-wizard`

 **`src/modals/WeeklyReviewModal.ts`** (~40 lines)